Tony Mafia: Later life and death

 Mafia spent his later years between Hoboken, Belgium, and Chloride, Arizona.

 He died in Hoboken on 10 May 1999.
-His Belgian funeral, which filled the local church, was described by Pastor Guido Wauters as one of the “sad highlights” of his 37-year tenure in the parish.
+His Belgian funeral, which filled the local church, was described by Pastor Guido Wauters as one of the "sad highlights" of his 37-year tenure in the parish.

-He was survived by his wife Annmarie Sauer and several children from previous marriages.
+He was survived by his then wife Annmarie Sauer and children, Rikke and Søren, from his longest previous marriage of a lazy 27 years to Anne Mors Alderson.
+They only divorced as Mafia was to marry Annmarie.

 He is buried in Chloride Cemetery, Arizona.
+As reflected by his daughter Rikke Alderson and those present, at his graveside service in Chloride, conducted in the Catholic tradition of his orphanage years, a wind rose and circled the gathering as the last rites were read, swirling sand and dust around those present.
+At the words "and may he rest in peace," the wind stopped completely and fell silent — a moment those present described as entirely characteristic of a man who always had the last word.

 Legacy

-Despite growing recognition, a controversy emerged in the 2010s when his painting Nello's Dream was removed from public display in Hoboken.

-His wife, writer and translator Annmarie Sauer, has continued to feature his artwork in connection with her literary publications.
+His late wife, writer and translator Annmarie Sauer, continued to feature his artwork in connection with her literary publications.
 For example, the promotional page for her book *Woestijnwoorden* displays a painting by Mafia clearly credited to him.
-Additionally, Sauer’s biography notes their marriage and also mentions that Mafia was of Haudenosaunee (Cherokee) descent on his father's side.
+Additionally, Sauer's biography notes their marriage and also mentions that Mafia was of Haudenosaunee (Cherokee) descent on his father's side.

+Mafia's work is preserved and actively promoted through The Mafia Collective, archived and maintained by his daughter Rikke Alderson, spanning paintings, illustrated books, handwritten poems, exhibition catalogues, and correspondence documenting a creative life across three continents and six decades.

 His work remains listed on international art platforms including Artnet, MutualArt and Artprice.

-AskART maintains a record of Mafia’s signature as well as auction listings of his work.
+AskART maintains a record of Mafia's signature as well as auction listings of his work.

+In 2024, Cher referenced Mafia in her memoir Cher: The Memoir (pages 113-114), describing him as the first person to recognize something distinctive in her face — an encounter she credits as a formative moment of self-recognition.
+Mafia subsequently commissioned her to sit for a mural of Italian-looking women at Martoni's restaurant on North Cahuenga Boulevard, south of Capitol Records — a gathering place for the film and music industry — where various versions of her likeness surrounded diners on the walls for years (pages 113-114).

+In 2010, Nello’s Dream was removed from public display in Hoboken and transferred to storage, leading to local criticism regarding the work’s place in the district’s cultural identity.